jazmiahenry/tech_interview_resources/README.md

 If you do not have basic understanding in either, have no fear- there are free resources online for you to use.

+Here is a quick DS&A cheatsheet link for you to use: https://intellipaat.com/mediaFiles/2019/02/Python-Data-structures-cheat-sheet.pdf

 * To better understand coding in Python, follow this free course here: https://www.youtube.com/watch?v=rfscVS0vtbw